botpress/packages/opapi/readme.md

       schema: schema(
         z.object({
           id: z.string(),
-          name: z.string()
+          name: z.string(),
         }),
         {
-          description: 'User schema'
+          description: 'User schema',
-        }
-      )
-    }
         },
+      ),
+    },
+  },
   // This is the error definitions that will be used in the API
   errors: [
     {
       status: 403,
       type: 'Forbidden',
-      description: "The requested action can't be peform by this resource."
+      description: "The requested action can't be peform by this resource.", },
-    },
     {
       status: 400,
       type: 'InvalidPayload',
-      description: "The request payload isn't invalid."
+      description: "The request payload isn't invalid.",
     },
     {
       status: 405,
       type: 'MethodNotFound',
-      description: 'The requested method does not exist.'
+      description: 'The requested method does not exist.', },
-    }
-  ]
+  ],
 })

 api.addOperation({